 Inculcate decision-making capability in the teamThe more capable your team is at making decisions on their own, the less need you will have to micromanage them.
 If you delegate authority and let them work autonomously, they will be better able to develop solutions to problems on their own.
 Additionally, this will build trust and respect among the team members, which in turn, will promote collaboration and communication.
 To effectively inculcate decision-making capability in your team, provide them with the right tools and training.
 It would be best if you also gave them the freedom to try new things.

-ConclusionManagers must be cautious about micromanagement because it can lead to several adverse outcomes.
+ConclusionManagers must be cautious about micromanagement, which can lead to several adverse outcomes.
 By definition, micromanagement can cause employees to feel overwhelmed and stressed, resulting in lost productivity.
-In addition, it can also lead to a decrease in morale and a deterioration of team cohesion.
-To avoid micromanagement altogether, managers need to be aware of the warning signs.
+In addition, it can also lead to a decrease in morale and deterioration of team cohesion.
+To avoid micromanagement, managers must be aware of the warning signs.
 Also, they then need to be proactive in preventing them from happening.
 By following the tips listed above, managers can avoid micromanaging their employees and ensure high morale, creativity, and productivity by resorting to better ways of management.